stephend/citybeautiful.nz/_posts/2019/2019-09-07-why-we-must-make-room-for-growth.md

 ## How will the NPS change that?

-The NPS on Urban Development will require councils to open up existing residential areas for redevelopment that allow terraced houses, apartments, and so on.
+The NPS on Urban Development will move on from mere encouragement, and require councils to open up existing residential areas for redevelopment and so allow terraced houses, apartments, and so on.
 One option is to leave the choice of areas up to councils.
 But in general, that's the approach that's been tried and failed before.
 The more prescriptive approach will have central government direct these areas by formula: anywhere within 1.5km of the city centre, or within 800m of high-quality public transport.

 Which sort of higher density housing will be allowed is also not yet decided, but the approach suggested is also a prescriptive one.
 Councils would have some flexibility but in general their zone rules would have to allow at least a certain number of dwellings per hectare, or a certain floor area.
 It's possible some rules could be overridden: for example allowing three-storey buildings as of right, despite height limits or recession planes.